tkightly/london-by-night/1-acts/act-1/act-1.md

 * the whispers stop
 * You see an inverted wooden crucifix, easily large enough to tie someone to.
-    * It's lying down beside a bench and the extremities are stained with blood
+    * It's lying down beside a bench and the extremities are stained with fresh blood.
+A blood trail leads into the **South Tunnels**
-    * there are also symbols etched on with a crude knife
+    * A symbol is etched with a crude knife, in the form of a intricate spiral (intelligent + occult difficulty 3 to identify as associated with an entity of some kind that is ancient.
+5 successes will grant you the name **Nyog’Sothael, the Heart Beneath**)
 * you slowly creep along the platform
 * the whispers start again, louder this time, until eventually...
 * As your eyes adjust to the darkness, you realise that there are dozens of tiny, tiny lights a few inches above the floor
 * the whispers stop

--> Lobby/ticket hall
--> North platform
--> South tunnels
+### Encounter
 * the eyes wait to see what the players do
     * if the players pretend not to see, they do nothing
     * if the PCs attack or fun, they attack
 * use [character sheet](./character-sheets.md), use characters Scratch and Gnash

+> if it looks like it's going bad, an underground train will come through the station very fast and spook the rats

+-> Lobby/ticket hall
+-> North platform
+-> South tunnels

+## South tunnels

+* tunnel has some patchy emergency lighting
+* power cables sway from the movement of a recent train
+* blood trail leads into a maintenance door in the wall the leads to **Ancient Shrine**

+-> South Platform
+-> Ancient Shrine

+# Scene 5
+## Makeshift Shrine

+A converted maintenance room.
+* The walls have been roughly scraped and scratched with the same intricate spiral as on the cross using charcoal and blood
+* A faint reek of rot and incense clings to the air.
+* It feels wrongly silent, as if sound itself is afraid to remain.

+An altar has been constructed in the center of the room
+* A stack of bricks and rebar, acting as a makeshift altar.
+* A rusted meat hook hangs above it, still slick with blood.
+* Beside it: a glass jar full of teeth, human and animal mixed.

+Anyone who gets close to the altar:

+> You hear whispers in an unknown language
+> (Intelligence + Academics to translate, difficulty 4) **OR Auspex Vision, below**
+> "The spiral drinks, but is never full."

+**OR**

+> Auspex Vision (if something has auspex...(
+> “The altar drinks, but is never full.”
+> Vision: A stone altar seen through blurred eyes, blood cascading over its sides, vanishing into cracks.
+No matter how much pours, the stone remains parched.